 We'd fully expect the next model to be the iPhone 6, but how it would be positioned alongside any iPhone 5C replacement, we can't be sure - there are certainly some rumours around two separately-sized devices.

-Here we are rounding up the rumours and speculation surrounding the iPhone 6 to see what the next-generation iPhone could bring with it.
-As usual, we will be updating this feature regularly when more information becomes available so keep checking back for the latest.
+Here we round up the rumours and speculation surrounding the iPhone 6 to see what the next-generation iPhone could bring with it.
+We will be updating this feature regularly as more information becomes available and more rumours circulate.

 Apple iPhone 6 release date

-More recently, Chinese analyst Sun Changxu predicted there would be two handsets arriving from Apple this year, although claimed one would arrive in June at WWDC, and the other in September.
-A June release was also predicted by Jeffries analyst Peter Misek.
-Again, rumours of an "earlier" release of a new iPhone have been common in past years.
+Chinese analyst Sun Changxu also predicted there would be two handsets arriving from Apple this year, although claimed one would arrive in June at WWDC, and the other in September.
+Rumours of an "earlier" release of a new iPhone have been common in past years.
 It's never actually happened, so we continue to be sceptical.

-It might be safer, however, to predict a WWDC reveal of the iOS 8 software, which the iPhone 6 is likely to launch with.
+WWDC did reveal the iOS 8 software, which the iPhone 6 will launch with, however.